cysouw/diathesis/text/c02_structure.md

 ### Arguments of utterance valency {#sec:intro-arguments-utterance-valency}

 The lexical roles of a specific verb are defined as those participants that are treated as an argument in at least one of the possible utterance valencies of this verb.
 So, to identify lexical roles, a strict definition of the arguments of utterance valency is needed.
 The following kinds of arguments are identified.
 First, all case marked noun phrase constituents are arguments, with a few exceptions that will be discussed in [@sec:case-delimiting-arguments].
 Basically, case marked arguments [@next a] can be questioned by question pronouns *wer* or *was*, including their case forms *wem*, *wen* and *wessen* [@next b,c].
-Further, they can be pronominalised by personal pronouns [@next d] or indefinite pronouns *(irgend)jemand* or *(irgend)etwas* [@next e].
+Further, they can be pronominalized by personal pronouns [@next d] or indefinite pronouns *(irgend)jemand* or *(irgend)etwas* [@next e].

 ::: ex
 a.
 Der Löwe sieht einen Vogel.